Dust buildup is something normal for manufacturing plants. There are countless reasons for its occurrence:

 3. Fogging can do the trick

 Fog makers are an excellent solution for factory dust control.
 The idea is simple - they create small droplets of water and shoot them in the air.
 The droplets will interact with tiny pieces of dust and stick to them.
-Once the particle reaches a large-enough mass, it will fall down.
+When the particles reach a large mass, they will fall on the ground.
 Fogging systems are good for long-term protection because they can easily prevent dust accumulation from entering or leaving a specific room.

 4. Reduce the movement of materials within the facility